So, think you’re ready for the sights, smells, sounds, and general, frenetic chaos that you’ll encounter during your 2 days in Hanoi?

 You go, Glen Coco!

-But, on a slightly more serious note, if you’re wondering what to do in Hanoi (and, since you’re here, I’m assuming that you are) then you’ve come to the right place.
+But, on a slightly more serious note, if you’re wondering what to do if you only have one day in Hanoi, or two, (and, since you’re here, I’m assuming that you are) then you’ve come to the right place.

-Fond though I am of corny jokes, I’m even crazier about helping travelers, such as your fine self, find super cool things to do while they’re away from home.
+Fond though I am of corny jokes, I’m even crazier about helping travelers, such as your fine self, find super cool things to do while they’re away from home and looking for all of the best places to visit in Vietnam.

 To help you make the most out your time in this charming capital city, I’ve created this epic, 2 day Hanoi itinerary.